getml/reflect-cpp/README.md

 ## Installation

-...TODO...
+If you **do not** need JSON support, then reflect-cpp is header-only.
+Simply copy the contents of the folder `include` into your source repository or add it to your include path.

+If you **do** need JSON support, then you should also add `src/yyjson.c` to your source files for compilation.
+Note that `yyjson.c` is written in ANSI C.

+If you need support for other serialization formats like XML or flexbuffers, you should also include and link the respective libraries, as listed in the previous section.

 ## Authors

 reflect-cpp has been developed by [scaleML](https://www.scaleml.de), a company specializing in software engineering and machine learning for enterprise applications.
-It is extensively used in [getML](https://getml.com), a software for automated feature engineering using relational learning.
+It is extensively used for [getML](https://getml.com), a software for automated feature engineering using relational learning.

+## License

+reflect-cpp is released under the MIT License.
+Refer to the LICENSE file for details.

+reflect-cpp includes [YYJSON](https://github.com/ibireme/yyjson), the fastest JSON library currently in existence.
+YYJSON is written by YaoYuan (<ibireme@gmail.com>) and also released under the MIT License.